10 Best Camera Flash Sync PC Cords

 Length and Working Distance

-Short cords in the 12-inch to 14-inch range work well when your trigger sits on a camera hot shoe and the PC port is immediately adjacent.
-These compact lengths minimize slack and reduce snag hazards in crowded event spaces.
-When you need to separate the camera from a floor pack or strobe head, jump to a 10-foot or 16-foot cord.
-Extended lengths let you place lights overhead, behind subjects, or across a room without moving your camera position.
+Short cords in the 12 to 14 inch range suit a trigger mounted on a camera hot shoe with the PC port nearby.
+These compact lengths minimize slack and snag hazards in crowded event spaces.
+When you need to separate the camera from a floor pack or strobe head, jump to a 10 foot or 16 foot cord.
+Extended lengths let you place lights overhead, behind subjects, or across a room without moving the camera.

 Screw Locks and Connection Security